DaveGutHib/Project_Portfolio_1/README.md

-# Commodore 64 - 40 year celebration
+# Commodore 64 - 40 year anniversary celebration

 This will be a fan website celebrating and going into detail on the legendary microcomputer, the Commodore 64!

 View the live site [here](https://daveguthib.github.io/Project_Portfolio_1/)

 ![Mockup image of website on different devices](https://raw.githubusercontent.com/DaveGutHib/Project_Portfolio_1/main/docs/Mockup.PNG)